 - swimming hats.

 An exception may be taken into account to this policy concerning the wearing of shirts during public sessions.
-However, this decision will need to be made by the Duty Officer, Deputy Manager or General Manager.
+However, this decision will need to be made by the Duty Officer, Senior Duty Officer or General Manager.

 Wetsuits, flippers, large inflatables, balls, hand paddles and snorkels are not permitted, unless in a structured session.